 - unexplained infertility

-IVF may also be used if parents run the risk of passing a genetic disorder on to their offspring.
+Parents may also choose IVF if they run the risk of passing a genetic disorder on to their offspring.
 A medical lab can test the embryos for genetic abnormalities.
-Only embryos without genetic defects are then implanted.
+Then, a doctor only implants embryos without genetic defects.

-Before beginning IVF, women will have ovarian reserve testing done.
-This involves testing a blood sample for the level of follicle stimulating hormone (FSH).
+Before beginning IVF, women will first undergo ovarian reserve testing.
+This involves taking a blood sample and testing it for the level of follicle stimulating hormone (FSH).
 The results of this test will give your doctor information about the size and quality of your eggs.

 Your doctor will also examine your uterus.
-This may involve doing an ultrasound, which uses high-frequency sound waves to create images of internal structures.
-A scope may also be inserted through your vagina and into your uterus.
+This may involve doing an ultrasound, which uses high-frequency sound waves to create an image of your uterus.
+Your doctor may also insert a scope through your vagina and into your uterus.
 These tests can reveal the health of your uterus and help the doctor determine the best way to implant the embryos.

-Men will need to have their sperm tested.
-This involves giving a semen sample, which will be analyzed for the number, size, and shape of the sperm.
-If your sperm are weak or damaged, a procedure called intracytoplasmic sperm injection (ICSI) may be recommended.
-During ICSI, sperm are injected directly into the egg.
-ICSI can be performed as part of an IVF cycle.
+Men will need to have sperm testing.
+This involves giving a semen sample, which a lab will analyze for the number, size, and shape of the sperm.
+If the sperm are weak or damaged, a procedure called intracytoplasmic sperm injection (ICSI) may be necessary.
+During ICSI, a technician injects sperm directly into the egg.
+ICSI can be part of the IVF process.

 Choosing to have IVF is a very personal decision.
-There are a number of factors to consider, such as:
+There are a number of factors to consider.

-- how many embryos you wish to transfer.
+- How many embryos do you wish to transfer?
 The more embryos transferred, the higher the risk of a multiple pregnancy.
-Most doctors will not transfer more than two embryos.
+Most doctors won’t transfer more than two embryos.

-- the possibility of having twins, triplets, or a higher order multiple pregnancy
+- How do you feel about the possibility of having twins, triplets, or a higher order multiple pregnancy?

-- the legal and emotional issues associated with using donated eggs, sperm, and embryos or a surrogate
+- What about the legal and emotional issues associated with using donated eggs, sperm, and embryos or a surrogate?

-- the financial, physical, and emotional stress associated with IVF
+- What are the financial, physical, and emotional stresses associated with IVF?

 There are five steps involved in IVF: